JhuangSiteAnalytics/cluster-analysis/introduction/intro.md

-Goal of this site is to allow users to upload their own data and perform clustering analysis as well as identify which features are important for clustering.
+# Goal
+SparseData Cluster is a tool for clustering and related analyses on any dataset

+# Application
-The specific application in mind was analyzing gene expression data from RNA-Seq experiments but the same analysis tools can be applied in other areas
+The specific application that sparked this application was analyzing gene expression data from RNA-Seq experiments but the same types of analysis can be applied in numerous areas

+# Example
+Don't have your own data handy?
+Download [mtcars](https://internal.shinyapps.io/gallery/066-upload-file/_w_ea0a7d8b/mtcars.csv)